Mina (Italian singer): Personal life

-Mina's brother Alfredo Mazzini died in a car accident in 1965.
+Mina's brother Alfredo Mazzini, also a singer under the stage name Geronimo, died in a car accident in 1965.
 A year later she and her father moved to Lugano, Switzerland.
 Mina's intimate relationships, however, remained in Italy, as she had a brief affair with the actor Walter Chiari.
 A later relationship with actor Gian Maria Volonté ended after she found out about Volonté's affair with an actress.
 Mina's great love of the late 1960s, with whom she had a relationship that lasted three years and almost led to marriage, was the composer Augusto Martelli.
 Her second spouse was Virgilio Crocco, a journalist for Il Messaggero, in 1970.
-As a result of their marriage, her legal name was changed to Anna Maria Mazzini Crocco.
+As a result of their marriage, her legal name was changed to Mina Anna Mazzini Crocco.
 Their daughter Benedetta Mazzini was born on 11 November 1971.
 Crocco died in a car accident in 1973.

 Mina became engaged to her last husband, cardiologist Eugenio Quaini, in 1981.
 They were married on 10 January 2006 in Lugano.
 She obtained Swiss citizenship in 1989.
-As required in that country, she took on her husband's last name and her legal name became Anna Maria Quaini.
+As required in that country, she took on her husband's last name and her legal name became Mina Anna Quaini.
 For the public, the Italian civil registry and its Italian documents, however, she still addresses herself as Mina Mazzini, also seen in her website's domain name.